kamax-matrix/matrix-appservice-email/README.md

 - E-mail <-> Matrix <-> E-mail forwarding, if several bridge users are present within a room
 - Fully configuration notification templates, per event
 - Subscription portal where E-mail users can manage their notifications

+# Overview
+This bridge will map single virtual users to single e-mail addresses, allowing people without Matrix account to be invited and participate into Matrix rooms.
+E-mail users can only participate in a room after being invite into it, and cannot subscribe/join on their own.

+This bridge does NOT (currently) map entire rooms to a single E-mail address, like a mailing-list.

 # Requirements
 You will need Java 8 to build and run this bridge.